Home page

 Welcome to our Team website

-The Cell Wall in Plant Immunity Team (led by Marc Somssich) is part of the Plant Cell Biology Research Group at the School of BioSciences of the University of Melbourne, Australia.
+The Plant-Fusarium Interactions Research Group (led by Marc Somssich) is part of the School of BioSciences at the University of Melbourne, Australia.

 Our Team is funded by a DECRA grant from the Australian Research Council, with previous support from the German Research Foundation through a postdoctoral research fellowship, and seed funds from the Melbourne Botany Foundation and an Early Career Research Grant from the University of Melbourne.